My free checklist will help you get organized so you can finally run a smooth food photography shoot!

 If you have a blog, this one is a no-brainer: just share your blog posts!
 If you don’t, it can get a little trickier.
 But don’t fret, there are many other things you can share on Pinterest that can lead people to your web presence.

-So you see, there are many things you can share on Pinterest to drive traffic to your online presence, whether it is your website or your Instagram account!
+So you see, there are many things you can share on Pinterest to drive traffic to your website or Instagram!

 Pinterest has come a long way in the past few years, and it is now a powerful photography marketing tool.
 Now you know how to get started with making connections, driving traffic to your web presence, and scheduling engaging content without wasting hours every day, so go get started!

-It’s a big platform and they’re rolling out new functionality all the time, so keep your eye on this platform because it’s going places.
+It’s a big platform and they’re rolling out new functionality all the time.
+So keep your eye on this platform because it’s going places!
 If you see something I didn’t talk about or want to know more, let’s keep the conversation going.
-Comment on Instagram or leave a comment below!
+Comment on Instagram, join my email list, or leave a comment below!